Cost of Living Comparison Between India and NepalCost of Living Comparison Between India and Nepal

 Which country has higher housing costs?

-Should I move to India or Nepal?
+Should I move to India or to Nepal?

-It depends on what you're after.
-Nepal wins on affordability; India may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Nepal wins on affordability; India may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.